bonesnap/d2-rune-calculator/README.md

 ### Reset ###

 Clears the form but replaces the original values into their respective fields.
 Useful for when you want to dream and say to yourself, "So if I had a Ber rune...".

+The project is licensed under the [GNU GPLv3](http://www.gnu.org/licenses/gpl.html) and is free software.